SubhajitSK/Real-Time-Chat-Application/README.md

 192.168.29.108:3001
 ```

-Open your web browser and go to the combined address:
+Open your web browser and go to the combined address, for example:

 ```bash
 http://192.168.29.108:3001